Date of Current Revision: October 2015

 An individual who is employed by a K-12 school district who volunteers to work with JMU students or who is participating in training/education on campus.

 University affiliates must be sponsored by a department of the university.
-The sponsoring department will determine which services will be made available to each affiliate, depending on the relationship of the affiliate with the university, as deemed appropriate by the university.
+The sponsoring department will determine which services will be made available to each affiliate, depending on their relationship with the university.
 The university reserves the right to modify and/or eliminate services to any affiliate without prior notification.
-Affiliate status is at the discretion of the university, and may be withdrawn or removed at any time at the option of the university.
+Affiliate status is at the discretion of the university, and may be withdrawn at any time at the option of the university.

-In order to grant affiliate status and services to an individual, the department sponsoring the affiliate must complete an Affiliate Request Form.
-The form must be signed by the department head and approved by the department head's supervisor up to and including the appropriate division head and kept on file in the sponsoring department.
-Once the requesting department has obtained the signatures for their internal "hard copy" documentation, the form may be submitted electronically to Payroll for entry into the PeopleSoft Human Resources/ Payroll system.
-Affiliate status will normally become effective within seven working days after receipt of the form..
+To request affiliate status and services for an individual, the department sponsoring the affiliate must complete an Affiliate Service Request Form.
+The form must be signed by the department head and approved by the department head’s supervisor up to and including the appropriate vice president and kept on file in the sponsoring department.
+Once the requesting department has obtained the signatures for their internal “hard copy” documentation, the form is submitted electronically to Payroll Services for entry into the Human Resources/Payroll system (HRMS).
+Affiliate status will normally become effective within seven working days after receipt of the form.

 - Library privileges

-All departments reserve the right to allow or disallow services to affiliates according to need and relationship with the University.
+All departments providing services reserve the right to allow or deny services to affiliates according to need and relationship with the university.

-Payroll is responsible for entering the data from the affiliate request form into the PeopleSoft system, and for modifying the system once notified of the termination of affiliate status or services.
+Payroll Services is responsible for entering the data from the Affiliate Request Form into the HRMS, and for modifying the system once notified of the termination of affiliate status or services.